These dog road trip essentials will help you make sure your pooch is safe and comfortable while traveling with you.

 The smaller the animal, the more important this kind of restraint is.
-That’s because smaller dogs can easily squeeze into small gaps.
+That’s because smaller dogs like terriers can easily squeeze into small gaps.

 If you have a little dog, you can invest in a car carrier with built-in seat belt clips, instead.

 This way, your dog can see out the window, while staying secure.

 Although it might feel strange to restrain your buddy, it will ultimately ensure that you’re both comfortable and protected.

 Keeping your pet anchored to the back seat is the best way to ensure minimal driving distractions.